-Using a comprehensive survey of the employees at the university that we study, we find that frictions in acquiring and processing information explain about 75% of puzzling choices across domains.
+Using a comprehensive survey of the employees at the university that we study, we find that frictions in acquiring and processing information explain 50-75% of puzzling choices across domains.
 In particular, our results point to the importance of knowledge about benefits, responses to complexity in benefit options, and the choice to devote attention when faced with complexity.
 Information frictions in each domain are positively correlated within individuals, consistent with Stango and Zinman (2023).
 Other choices can be explained by liquidity constraints, consistent with Ericson and Sydnor (2022), or by an aversion to deductibles, reflecting psychic costs of thinking about paying to access health care.

 Our results inform policy in two main ways.
 First, we show that it is often the same people who could benefit from assistance across multiple financial decisions.
 Targeting a subset of people may be more efficient for employers and policymakers compared to a situation where different people leave money on the table in different domains.
 Moreover, the relative socioeconomic disadvantage of employees who simultaneously choose a dominated plan and forego the retirement match underscores the importance of accurate targeting.
 Second, our results point to the importance of policies that reduce frictions in acquiring and processing information.
-Understanding how to best structure such efforts, and whether their benefits and costs justify offering complex choices at all in these domains, is an important question for future research.
+Efforts that steer consumers away from dominated plans (or simply eliminate them entirely) would necessarily increase the equilibrium prices of dominant plans as consumers re-sort.
+Even if the financial losses of choosing dominated plans decrease over time, our results show that repeatedly making puzzling choices leaves substantial money on the table.